markmac99/weather/apis_services/maplin2mq/README.md

 pip install -r $HOME/source/requirements.txt
 ```
 Update *mqConfig.py* with the details of your MQTT server.
-Update *whconfig.py* with the details of your primary and backup SQL databases.
+Update *whconfig.py* with the details of your primary and backup SQL databases. if you don't have a backup server, set the backup database name to 'NONE'.

 # Install the Service
 Now you can install and start the services.